brn1214/General-Purpose-Input-Output-GPIO-Interfaces/README.md

 # General-Purpose-Input-Output-GPIO-Interfaces
 > STM32F14

+## Goal
+_Implement a two-bit binary counter on LEDs with the ability to subtract.
+(Use one green LED and one of the two colors from a bi-color LED).
+A quick button press should add one to the binary number displayed on the LEDs.
+Upon counter overflow, a simple animation should be displayed: both LEDs blink, followed by the green LED blinking a number of times equal to the number of overflows since the microcontroller was reset.
+A long button press should subtract one from the binary number displayed on the LEDs.
+If a subtraction from zero occurs, the overflow counter should decrease by one, and an animation similar to the overflow animation should be displayed._

+🐈

 In order to realize this laboratory, we need to implement a timer, so we can count the time elapsed while the user pushes the botton.
 For this laboratory, we decided to use the TIM2.